Ja Morant never heard "I'm proud of you, son" growing up.

 Tee and Ja would break down his performance after his high school and college games.
 Naturally, that meant Tee nitpicking his mistakes, but he also shows his son love.
 Like when he publicly supported his son's case to go first overall ahead of Zion Williamson in the 2019 NBA Draft.
 For Tee, though, the most important thing is Ja's leadership on the court.

-Tee and Ja aren’t the only ones in the Morant family who are hoopers, either.
-Teniya Morant, Ja’s younger sister, recently finished her junior season at Houston High School outside of Memphis.
+Tee and Ja aren't the only ones in the Morant family who are hoopers, either.
+Teniya Morant, Ja's younger sister, is about to start her senior season at Houston High School outside of Memphis.

-Tee Morant: The Sideline Star of the 2022 NBA Playoffs
+Tee was the Sideline Star of the 2022 NBA Playoffs

 And right on cue, Tee said Ja played like trash in an impromptu post-game interview of his own.